alexgroom/gramola-project-guides/adding-timeline-feature-che.md

 You should notice a file being downloaded.
 This zip file contains the base code we need.

-> **IMPORTANT:** Unfortunately the naming is not correct and the zip file is named as 'booster.zip' instead of 'files.zip'.
+> **IMPORTANT:** Unfortunately the naming is not correct and the zip file is named as 'booster.zip' instead of 'timeline.zip'.
 Please rename this file as **'booster-timeline.zip'**.

 ![Next Steps]({% image_path launch-site-next-steps-timeline.png %}){:width="700px"}